mlogic/yan-common/README.rst

   timeout.
 * vbox-remove-old-auto-snapshots.sh: A tool for keeping a certain number of VirtualBox snapshots and removing the older ones.
+* roles/bootstrap-centos7: default tasks that need to be done on any newly installed CentOS 7 system.
+* roles/mail-relay-gmx: set up a host to send outgoing emails through a GMX relay account.

 Check out each tool for help information.